Anchorsify/Anchorsify.github.io/_projects/GeneralNin.md

  - Chakra: 15 + X * 5
  - Speed: 20 + X * 10

-Effects: You place X tags (up to a maximum of Chakra Control)/5.
+Effects: You place X tags up to a maximum of (Chakra Control ranks)/5.
 One or more (up to 'all') of these tags may be designated as 'triggers'.
 When performing this technique specify a range between 0 and (Chakra Control ranks)/5 yards, and a time between 10 IC and 10 + (Chakra Control ranks) IC.
 Whenever someone comes in that many yards of a trigger tag, all the other tags it is linked with (by that usage of Triggered Detonation) will detonate that many IC later.
 Tags placed with this technique may not be set off via Remote Detonation, nor may they be part of more than one 'set' of Triggered Detonation tags.
 All tags linked by a single usage of Triggered Detonation must be within (Chakra Control ranks) yards of each other.

 ## B-Rank
 #### --( Shoushagan no Jutsu - Vanishing Facial Copy Technique )--